-The need for booster doses is still under consideration by JCVI as the need for, and timing of boosters has not yet been determined.
+Booster doses of COVID-19 vaccine are not yet recommended because the need for, and timing of, boosters has not yet been determined.

 Co-administration with other vaccines

 Although no data for co-administration of COVID-19 vaccine with other vaccines exists, in the absence of such data first principles would suggest that interference between inactivated vaccines with different antigenic content is likely to be limited (see Chapter 11).
 Based on experience with other vaccines any potential interference is most likely to result in a slightly attenuated immune response to one of the vaccines.
 There is no evidence of any safety concerns, although it may make the attribution of any adverse events more difficult.